 However, with this much time spent, are batteries able to keep up?
 According to research from mobile technology company Phone Arena, battery life dropped significantly, especially between 2015 and 2016.

 Based on the same data, it went from around 460 minutes in 2015 to close to 420 minutes the following year.
-This didn’t take into account the kinds of activities people love to do with their phone.
+This didn’t take into account the kinds of activities people love doing on their phone.

 Although charging times sped up, based on Phone Arena analysis, it’s not always a guarantee you will have the chance to recharge your device.
 After all, you need a power outlet to do that.

-A power bank ensures you can have power whenever you need one no matter where you are going.
+A power bank ensures you can have power whenever you need it no matter where you are going.